CiscoDevNet/cjaas-widgets/CustomerJourney/README-VERSION-9.0.0.md

-# JDS Customer Journey Widget
+# JDS Customer Journey Widgett: Version 9.0.0

 This widget uses the JDS (Journey Data Services) APIs to display an individual customer's journey as a history of events.
 It first retrieves the complete event history from the tape endpoint and compiles toggles for all event channelTypes, and then subscribes to a live stream of new events so they appear in real time.
 This code can be used as is, or be starter code for your own Custom Widget.
 It also embodies Identity Alias management and Profile view with a template named 'journey-default-template'